RoBBR-Benchmark/RoBBR/README.md

 Test and development set for Task 2:
 - `paper_doi`: The DOI of the paper.
 - `bias`: The bias to be considered.
-- `bias_definition`: The risk of bias definition from the Cochrane Handbook
+- `bias_definition`: The risk of bias definition from the Cochrane Handbook.
 - `PICO`: PICO of a study in the paper, including Methods, Participants, Intervention, Outcome, and Notes.
 - `objective`: The meta-analysis objective.
 - `paper_as_candidate_pool`: A tuple of text elements from the paper.
 Each text element is a sentence, a section title, a table, or a figure caption.